jeswr/vscode-extension-solidfs/README.md

 This repo contains the source code for vscode extensions to aid in the development of applications in Solid.
 Currently, the following extensions are provided:

 1. solidauth - implements the vscode `AuthenticationProvider` API to provide access to Solid authentication sessions in other vscode extensions.
-2. solidfs - view the filesytem view of solid.
+2. solidfs - view the filesytem view of Solid.

 ## Setup